wernerglinka/glinka.dev.2024/src/content/blog/metalsmith-website-behaves-like-single-page-app.md

           - name: text
             blockClass: "blogpost-text"
             prose: |-
-              Page transitions between web pages have emerged as potent tools to enhance user interaction and engagement.
-One of their key strengths lies in significantly improving User Experience (UX).
-Such transitions provide a fluid and pleasant browsing experience, reminiscent of the seamlessness one finds in single-page apps.
+              Page transitions between web pages have become potent tools to enhance user interaction and engagement.
+One of their key strengths is significantly improving User Experience (UX).
+Such transitions provide a fluid and pleasant browsing experience, reminiscent of the seamlessness in single-page apps.

-              In the domain of web performance, the perception of speed and responsiveness often holds more weight than actual load times.
-Smooth transitions can cleverly mask page loading delays.
+              In web performance, the perception of speed and responsiveness often holds more weight than actual load times.
+Smooth transitions can cleverly mask page-loading delays.
 This creates an illusion of a more responsive website, amplifying the perceived performance.

               This enhanced perception plays a pivotal role in user engagement.
-Seamless transitions captivate users, encouraging them to explore further and immerse themselves in the website's content.
+Seamless transitions captivate users, encouraging them to explore and immerse themselves in the website's content.

               But the allure of transitions isn't just skin deep.
-From a cognitive perspective, these gradual shifts provide users with a brief pause—a moment to assimilate the incoming content.
+From a cognitive perspective, these gradual shifts give users with a brief pause—a moment to assimilate the incoming content.
 This is especially beneficial in mitigating the abruptness of sudden content changes, streamlining the user's cognitive journey.

               So, how do we incorporate this single-app-like experience into a Metalsmith-built static website?